Our Bishop

 Fourth Bishop of the Diocese of Owensboro

-William Francis Medley was born on September 17, 1952 in Marion County, Kentucky to Dorothy C. Hayden Medley and James Werner Medley.
+The Most Reverand William Francis Medley was born on September 17, 1952 in Marion County, Kentucky to Dorothy C. Hayden Medley and James Werner Medley.
 He was baptized at St. Francis of Assisi Church, St. Francis, Kentucky and attended elementary school there.
-After attending St. Thomas Seminary High School, Bishop Medley received a bachelor of arts in philosophy and psychology from Bellarmine University in Louisville and a master of divinity from Saint Meinrad School of Theology in St. Meinrad, Indiana.
-Before his ordination in 1982, Medley served as a social worker for the Kentucky Department of Human Resources from 1974 to 1978.
+After attending St. Thomas Seminary High School, the future Bishop Medley received a bachelor of arts in philosophy and psychology from Bellarmine University in Louisville and a master of divinity from Saint Meinrad School of Theology in St. Meinrad, Indiana.
+He served as a transitional deacon at St. Rita Parish in Louisville and before his ordination in 1982, he served as a social worker for the Kentucky Department of Human Resources from 1974 to 1978.

-Bishop Medley was ordained to the priesthood on May 22, 1982 at the Cathedral of the Assumption by the Most Reverend Thomas C. Kelly, O.P., Archbishop Emeritus of Louisville.
-He served as a transitional deacon before ordination at St. Rita Parish in Louisville.
-After ordination Medley became associate pastor at St. Pius X Parish, Louisville from 1982 -1985 while serving as chaplain at Assumption High School.
-In June, 1985 he was assigned associate pastor at the Cathedral of the Assumption, Louisville, where he served until 1988.
-In June of 1988, he was assigned as administrator of Saint Benedict Parish, St. Charles Borromeo Parish and Holy Cross Parish, Louisville, and in 1989, Bishop-elect Medley was appointed director of the Office of Clergy Personnel.
+Bishop Medley was ordained to the priesthood on May 22, 1982 at the Cathedral of the Assumption by the Most Reverend Thomas C. Kelly, O.P., of Louisville.
+After ordination, Fr.
+Medley became associate pastor at St. Pius X Parish, Louisville from 1982 -1985 while serving as chaplain at Assumption High School.
+In June 1985 he was assigned associate pastor at the Cathedral of the Assumption, Louisville, where he served until 1988.
+In June of 1988, he was assigned as administrator of St. Benedict Parish, St. Charles Borromeo Parish and Holy Cross Parish, Louisville, and in 1989 he was appointed director of the Office of Clergy Personnel.
 In 1990 he became the establishing pastor of St. Martin de Porres Parish, which was formed through the merger of the former parishes of St. Charles Borromeo, St. Benedict, and Holy Cross.

 Bishop Medley's Coat of Arms